masoshii/my-nvim-config/README.md

 - I used Neovim, **not** Vim.
 So if you use Vim you should rename this file to '.vimrc'.
 - You need vim-plug before using this config, or it won't work.
 - Autocorrect will only work with Python, C and C++.
 If you want to use it with another language you need to install the proper Coc plugin.
+- After putting this file in the proper directory you have to use the command `:PlugInstall`.

 ## Screenshots